 For admission consideration to undergraduate degree programs, students must have completed 60 semester or 90 quarter credits of transferable coursework with a minimum cumulative GPA of 2.0 prior to the program start date.
 Transferable coursework is defined as college-level courses from regionally accredited colleges and universities that meet lower division, general education requirements for baccalaureate degree programs.
 Generally, professional/technical courses will not transfer.
 Only courses with a grade of "C" or higher will be considered for transfer credit.
-Grades of P/NP or S/U grading will not be accepted.
+Grades of P/NP or S/U grading will not be accepted unless additional supporting documentation is provided showing a "P" equals a grad of "C" or higher.